1000 green energy installations and counting

 Interestingly, homeowners of all ages from their 20s to their 60s have taken out renewable energy loans, demonstrating strong demand for consumers to make their homes energy efficient, with 9 out of 10 renewable energy loan borrowers owning their home with a mortgage.
 A number of those households have invested in solar systems and unsurprisingly this has been predominantly from the sunshine state of Queensland (39%), although closely followed by New South Wales (23%).

 Retail and other institutional investors have also shown strong interest in the renewable energy loan marketplace.
-In addition to the CEFC, over 200 retail investors have financed renewable energy loans, earning up to 6.5% per annum, demonstrating an increasing investor demand for ethical investments with good returns.
+In addition to the CEFC, over 200 retail investors have financed renewable energy loans, earning up to 6.5% per annum, demonstrating an increasing investor demand for green investments with good returns.